freifeld/cpabDiffeo/README.md

 Code is coming soon:
 We are making efforts to upload the code as soon as possible.

-**Current estimate for the code's release date: End of February 2016.In the meantime, you may want to try a [Julia implementation](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
+**Current estimate for the code's release date: End of February 2016.
+In the meantime, you may want to try a [Julia implementation](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
 His implementation has far less options than the one I will post here (e.g, it is only in 1D or 2D) and doesn't use GPU.**

 This implementation is based on our recent paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants of that work that were not included in the ICCV paper due to page limits.